idealab-isu/de-la-mo-v2/autofiber/docs/tutorial.md

 Residual: 4.048914335186282e-05
 Time to optimize: 14.077847 seconds
 ```

 we can use this transformation to find out the fiber orientation at any point on our model.
 The Abaqus optimized
-function included in the Autofiber package can be used to perform this operation.
+function included in the Autofiber class can be used to perform this operation.
 This function was designed to be used
-within the Abaqus context but works perfectly well on its own as well.
+within the Abaqus context but works perfectly well on its own.
 The saddle demo does not come with any predefined
-list of interesting points we would like to look at so the default will be used, which is the centroids of each triangular
+list of interesting points so the default will be used, which is the centroids of each triangular
 element.
-Since we set `plotting=True` in this case the fiber orientations at each element centroid was calculated and
+Since we set `plotting=True` the fiber orientations at each element centroid were calculated and
 can be observed in the following image:

 ![alt text](images/saddlemodelorientations.png "Saddle model with fiber orientations at each element centroid")